-You might find an answer to your question in our FAQS.
+You might find an answer to your question in our FAQS. (this link will not work in Internet Explorer.)

 We will update this regularly with any questions we receive so that information is accessible to all.
 All questions will have personal identifying information removed.

-We look forward to receiving your application to the Imagination 2023-25 Fund.
+We look forward to receiving your application to the Openness 2023-27 Fund.